 30 ways to support your neighbors this holiday season

 The holidays have always inspired giving, not just toward those closest to us, but toward others in need as well.
 This year, more than ever, people in our own neighborhoods are seeking economic help, job support, and assistance in filling their pantries.
-Charitable giving is expected to increase an estimated 4.8% in 2020 and 5.1% in 2021, according to Philanthropy News Digest.
+Charitable giving is expected to increase an estimated 5.1% in 2021, according to Philanthropy News Digest.

 While there are hundreds of organized international, national, and local charities, sometimes the fastest way to help your neighbor is to simply offer.
 Hyper-local assistance means calling neighbors, businesses, and churches in your immediate neighborhood and asking how you might be able to help.